 4.1.
-Critical gap estimation
+Critical Gap Estimation

-The so-called critical gap is a parameter, which is often used to calculate the capacity and delay of a minor road, especially for unsignalized T-intersections.
+The so-called critical gap is often used to calculate the capacity and delay of a minor road, especially for unsignalized T-intersections.
 It signifies how large a gap minimally has to be for the driver to accept it and take the turn, thus vacating the minor road.
-Previously, this value was primarily used to measure the capacity of a specific intersection and hence was calculated from a large pool of drivers all passing this intersection [7].
-In our case, however, we use it as a criterion to quantify the behaviour of one individual driver.
+Previously, this value was primarily used to measure the capacity of a specific intersection and hence was calculated from a large pool of drivers all passing this intersection (14).
+In our case, however, we use it as a criterion to predict the behaviour of one individual driver.
 To facilitate this, for the moment, we assume that the layout of the intersections and the traffic density at the intersections are all identical.

-A method often used to estimate critical gaps was proposed by Troutbeck [8].
+A method often used to estimate critical gaps was proposed by Troutbeck (15).
 Troutbeck assumes that a driver's critical gap lies somewhere between the largest rejected gap and the gap accepted by the driver.
 To model the behaviour of the drivers, he uses a log-normal distribution for the critical gaps.
 The transformation of the observed gaps in the logarithmic domain allows using the normal distribution for the core computations.
-In [9], Brilon recently motivated the approach of Troutbeck by analogies to a classical problem in survival theory.
-More concretely, he argues that it corresponds to the failure time estimation of interval censored data [9], [10].
+In (16), Brilon recently motivated the approach of Troutbeck by analogies to a classical problem in survival theory.
+More concretely, he argues that it corresponds to the failure time estimation of interval censored data ^{(16), (17)}.
 The critical gap, i. e. the failure event, cannot be observed directly.
-It can only be observed that it lies in the semi-closed interval $(r_i, a_i]$ when r_i indicates the logarithm of the largest gap rejected by the driver at intersection i and a_i the logarithm of the gap accepted by the driver at intersection i.
-The hidden parameters μ and σ of the distribution of the logarithm of the critical gap μ_c can then be found by maximizing the log-likelihood:
+It can only be observed that it lies in the semi-closed interval (r_i , a_i] when r_i indicates the logarithm of the largest gap rejected by the i-th driver at the intersection and a_i the logarithm of the gap accepted by this driver.
+The hidden parameters μ and σ of the distribution of the critical gap μ_c can then be found by maximizing the log-likelihood:

-$$\sum{i}^{N} \ln p(r_i < \mu \le a_i | \mu, \sigma) ,$$
+$$\sum{i=1}^N \ln p(r_i < \mu \le a_i | \mu, \sigma) ,$$

-for all observations N. Following the argumentation in [9] we can rewrite this as:
+for all observations N. Following the argumentation in (16) we can rewrite this as:

-$$\sum{i=1}^{N} \ln[F_c(a_i) - F_c(r_i)],$$
+$$\sum{i=1}^N \ln[F_c(a_i) - F_c(r_i)],$$